How to Get the Seniors Care Grant: Simple Steps for Canadian Families

 - Seniors who receive CRA tax refunds via direct deposit will have their grant deposited to the same account

 Processing typically takes about 8 weeks after approval.
-Applications requiring additional information or containing errors may take longer to process.
-There is no cost to apply for this government assistance for seniors.
+Applications requiring additional information may take longer.
+There is no cost to apply.

-Making the most of your seniors care grant requires careful attention to documentation and understanding program requirements.
-Here are practical steps to help you secure and maintain this financial support while avoiding common application errors.
+Making the most of your grant requires careful attention to documentation and understanding program requirements.
+Here are practical steps to help you secure and maintain this support.

 Keep all receipts and documentation

-Record-keeping plays a crucial role in maintaining your grant eligibility.
-You don’t need to submit receipts with your initial application, but save all service receipts until at least May 1, 2026.
-The government conducts random audits and may request these documents for verification.
+Keep good records of all expenses.
+You don't need to submit receipts with your initial application, but save all service receipts until at least May 1, 2026.
+The government conducts random audits and may request these documents.

 Acceptable documentation includes: